crkt/sn-frontend/README.md

 You will also need to install [Clojure](http://clojure.org/getting_started)

 Once you have installed both of them you will run the server by doing:
+(In the terminal, might be different in windows.
+This is how you would do it in linux/mac)
 ```
 lein repl
 user=> (use 'ring.adapter.jetty)